sparks-baird/mp-time-split/README.md

 # mp-time-split

-> Use time-splits for Materials Project entries for generative modeling benchmarking.
+> Use Materials Project time-splits for generative modeling benchmarking.

 While methods for cross-validating accuracy of materials informatics models is well estabilished (see for example [Matbench](https://matbench.materialsproject.org/)),